 With Prohibition that revenue disappeared.
 Prohibition cost the federal government $11 billion in lost tax revenue.
-And it cost over $300 million to enforce.
-From then on, most states and the federal government would increasingly rely on income taxes.
+On the other hand it cost over $300 million to enforce.
+So from then on, most states and the federal government would increasingly rely on income taxes.
 That’s one of the enduring effects of Prohibition.15

 Congress had its own bootleggers.
 The best-known was ‘the man in the green hat.’18 There were many reports of cocktails in the halls of Congress between sessions.
 Sessions discussing Prohibition and its enforcement!
 The Speaker of the House of Representatives had an illegal still.19

 The director of Prohibition enforcement for Pennsylvania was guilty.
 He conspired to take 700,000 gallons of alcohol from storage.
 In addition, he operated a slush fund of $4,000,000 to bribe Prohibition agents.20

 The director of Prohibition enforcement for northern California made a surprising public admission.
 That “he did drink occasionally because San Francisco is a wet community.”
 Also that “he also served liquor to his guests because he was a gentleman and ‘not a prude.”’
 Another of the ironic effects of Prohibition.21